 - Pre-assigned - Each person is assigned a breakout room ahead of time.
 This method is highly recommended.
 Faculty should use the directions below; staff and students should use Zoom's instructions: https://support.zoom.us/hc/en-us/articles/360032752671

 - Random - During a Zoom meeting the host can push a button and randomly distribute attendees (including co-hosts) into breakout rooms.

 - Manual - You can create breakout rooms during the meeting and manually assign students to rooms.
 This is difficult to do quickly, especially in meetings with larger numbers of participants.

 Configuring/Managing Breakout Rooms

-Only the host can create and manage breakout rooms during the meeting.
-Co-hosts can move between breakout rooms once they have been moved into a breakout room by the host.
+Both hosts and co-hosts can create and manage breakout rooms during the meeting.
+Co-hosts can move between breakout rooms once they have been assigned to a breakout room by the host.

 Creating Pre-Assigned Breakout Rooms in Canvas

 The following directions are for faculty using Canvas.
 Staff and students should use Zoom's instructions to create breakout rooms: https://support.zoom.us/hc/en-us/articles/360032752671

 Pre-assigning breakout rooms can make sending students to the correct rooms during a meeting quick and seamless.
 However, setting these up needs to be done with care, since only Zoom meeting hosts and co-hosts can manage breakout rooms and students must join the meeting with their Penn Zoom accounts for pre-assigned breakout rooms to work.